-The archaea and viroids can regulate the nervous system including the NMDA/GABA thalamocorticothalamic pathway mediating conscious perception.^{4,22} NMDA/GABA receptors can be modulated by digoxin induced calcium oscillations resulting NMDA/GAD activity induction, PAH increasing NMDA activity and inducing GAD as well as viroid induced RNA interference.4 The cholesterol ring oxidase generated pyruvate can be converted by the GABA shunt pathway to glutamate and GABA.
-The dipolar PAH and archaeal magnetite in the setting of digoxin induced sodium potassium ATPase inhibition can produce a pumped phonon system mediated frohlich model superconducting state22 inducing quantal perception with nanoarchaeal sensed gravity producing the orchestrated reduction of the quantal possibilities to the macrosopic world.^{4,22} The archaea can regulate limbic lobe transmission with archaeal cholesterol aromatase/ring oxidase generated norepinephrine, dopamine, serotonin and acetyl choline.16 The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance.4 Right hemispheric dominance can lead to oncogenesis.
-The increased integration of archaea into the neuronal genome can produce increased cholesterol oxidase and aromatase mediated monoamine and NMDA transmission producing oncogenesis.
+NMDA receptors can be modulated by digoxin induced calcium oscillations, PAH increasing NMDA activity and viroid induced RNA interference4.
+The cholesterol ring oxidase generated pyruvate can be converted by the GABA shunt pathway to glutamate.
+NMDA excitotoxicity can lead to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+The dipolar PAH and archaeal magnetite in the setting of digoxin induced sodium potassium ATPase inhibition can produce a pumped phonon system mediated Frohlich model superconducting state22 inducing quantal perception with nanoarchaeal sensed gravity producing the orchestrated reduction of the quantal possibilities to the macroscopic world^{4, 22}.
+The perception of low level EMF can lead to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis16.
+The higher degree of integration of the archaea into the genome produces increased digoxin synthesis producing right hemispheric dominance and lesser degree producing left hemispheric dominance4.
+Right hemispheric dominance can lead to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 Archaea and RNA viroid can bind the TLR receptor induce NFKB producing immune activation and cytokine TNF alpha secretion.
-The archaeal DXP and mevalonate pathway metabolites can bind $\gamma\delta$ TCR and digoxin induced calcium signaling can activate NFKB producing chronic immune activation.^{4,23} The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to lymphoma.
-Archaea, viroids and digoxin can induce the host AKT PI3K, AMPK, HIF alpha and NFKB producing the Warburg metabolic phenotype.24 The increased glycolytic hexokinase activity, decrease in blood ATP, leakage of cytochrome C, increase in serum pyruvate and decrease in acetyl CoA indicates the generation of the Warburg phenotype.
-There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics and cancer.
-The archaea and viroid generated cytokines can lead to

-TNF alpha induced insulin resistance and cancer.
-The accumulated pyruvate enters the GABA shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis.24 The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
+The archaeal DXP and mevalonate pathway metabolites can bind $\gamma\delta$ TCR and digoxin induced calcium signaling can activate NFKB producing chronic immune activation^{4, 23}.
+The archaea and viroid induced chronic immune activation and generation of superantigens can lead on to autoimmune disease.
+Archaea, viroids and digoxin can induce the host AKT PI3K, AMPK, HIF alpha and NFKB producing the Warburg metabolic phenotype24.
+The increased glycolytic hexokinase activity, decrease in blood ATP, leakage of cytochrome C, increase in serum pyruvate and decrease in acetyl CoA indicates the generation of the Warburg phenotype.
+There is induction of glycolysis, inhibition of PDH activity and mitochondrial dysfunction resulting in inefficient energetics and insulin resistance.
+The archaea and viroid generated cytokines can lead to TNF alpha induced insulin resistance.
+Insulin resistance can lead to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
+The accumulated pyruvate enters the gaba shunt pathway and is converted to citrate which is acted upon by citrate lyase and converted to acetyl CoA, used for cholesterol synthesis24.
+The pyruvate can be converted to glutamate and ammonia which is oxidised by archaea for energy needs.
 The increased cholesterol substrate leads to increased archaeal growth and digoxin synthesis leading to metabolic channeling to the mevalonate pathway.
-The archaeal bile acids are steroidal hormones which can bind GPCR and modulate D2 regulating the conversion of T4 to T3 which activates uncoupling proteins, can activate NRF 1/2 inducing NQO1, GST, HOI reducing redox stress, can bind FXR regulating insulin receptor sensitivity and bind PXR inducing the bile acid shunt pathway of cholesterol detoxification.25 The archaea and viroid induced monocyte activation and Warburg phenotype induced increased cholesterol synthesis leads to oncogenesis.
-The Warburg phenotype induced increased mitochondrial PT pore hexokinase, archaeal PAH and viroid induced RNA interference can lead on to malignant transformation.
-The digoxin and PAH induced increased intracellular calcium can lead to PT pore dysfunction and oncogenesis.4 The archaeal cholesterol catabolism can deplete the cell membranes of cholesterol resulting in organelle dysfunction and degeneration.
+The archaeal bile acids are steroidal hormones which can bind GPCR and modulate D2 regulating the conversion of T4 to T3 which activates uncoupling proteins, can activate NRF 1/2 inducing NQO1, GST, HOI reducing redox stress, can bind FXR regulating insulin receptor sensitivity and bind PXR inducing the bile acid shunt pathway of cholesterol detoxification25.
+The Warburg phenotype induced increased mitochondrial dysfunction, archaeal PAH and viroid induced RNA interference can lead on to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis.
 The RNA viroids can recombine with HERV sequences and get encapsulated in microvesicles contributing to the retroviral state.
-The prior protein conformation is modulated by RNA viroid binding producing prion disease.
-Endogenous retroviral sequences and prion protein like tumour suppressor protein can lead to oncogenesis.4
+The prion protein conformation is modulated by RNA viroid binding producing prion disease.
+Prions and HERV sequences can lead to systemic lupus erythematosis, multiple sclerosis and rheumatoid arthritis4.